RTradeLtd/TxPB/doc/GETTING_STARTED.md

 If you want to bootstrap against the public libp2p bootstrap servers, and Temporal's public IPFS infrastructure, use the `--bp` flag like so:

 `tex-cli --config /tmp/config.yml --bp server`

+This bootstrap process is done in the background, and does not block the startup process.

+## Logging

+By default, logs are printed to standard out, and also stored on disk where ever you specify by the `log_file` config file key.
+By default we display, and log all levels *except* **debug**.

+There are a few environment variables that can be used to adjust logging:

+* `DEV_LOGGING=true` - enables logging of extra processing information useful when developing on TemporalX.
+* `DEBUG_LOGGING=true`- enables collection of debug level information.
+* `FILE_LOGGING=true` - disables logging of information to standard out, and only logs to the log file.